DiegelD/CarND-Capstone/README.md

 </figure>
  <p></p>

- ## Debugging

 ## Appendix

-in addition to these packages you will find the following, which are not necessary to change for the project.
+In addition to these packages you will find the following, which are provided by Udacity.
 The styx and styx_msgs packages are used to provide a link between the simulator and ROS, and to provide custom ROS message types:

 ### path_to_project_repo)/ros/src/styx/